 Health City Cayman Islands

-Health City Cayman Islands, scheduled to accept its first patients in early 2014, will open with a 140-bed tertiary-care hospital in Grand Cayman, as a center of excellence in the following areas
+Health City Cayman Islands, scheduled to accept its first patients in early 2014, will open with a state-of-the-art, tertiary care hospital in Grand Cayman, as a center of excellence in the following areas

 - Cardiac surgery